skhan59/skhan59.github.io/index.md

 I received my bachelor's degree from Loyola University Chicago, where I was on the Cybersecurity track for their Computer Science program.
 At Loyola, I was a consistent member of the Dean's List.

-The most important aspect of working in the tech-industry for me is adhering to the comncept of 'technology for social for social good.'
-I hope to become a leader in the tech-industry by tackling industries such as:
+I am firm believer that technology is the greatest asset to for creating social change.
+With my education and work experiences, I hope to become a leader in the tech-world in industries such as:

 -Human-Computer Interaction

 -User/Cyber Security

 -Health Technology

 -Fair Use & Copyright

 -Empathy in User Experience

+to help communities feel safe, welcome, and secure in the digital landscape.

 Prior to joining Alight, I was working with Dr. Chan-Tin of Loyola University Chicago's Department of Computer Science.
 Under his guidance, I conducted research internet anonymity, and the potential fallbacks of 'DNS over HTTPS.'
 I was also a UX Design Intern at a public health startup named Broadstreet.
 At Broadstreet, I used Adobe Xd to develop mockups a new website to showcase COVID-19 data in an easy-to-read way.